peter-huang0402/tmp_test/README.md

          ![](https://i.imgur.com/ayxOPBr.jpg)

-         Given SOFA performance, please assign vcores located in the same physical CPU and don't cross differnt physical CPU.
+         Given SOFA performance, please assign vcores located in the same physical CPU and NOT ACROSS differnt physical CPU.
 And, in default the ratio of lfsm_io_thread to lfsm_bh_thread for SOFA is 7:3 or 8:4.

          ```
             <property>